RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 Application Issues
 ==================

-Most operating system services provided by the uni-processor RTEMS are available in SMP configurations as well.
-However, applications designed for an uni-processor environment may need some changes to correctly run in an SMP configuration.
+Most operating system services provided by the uniprocessor RTEMS are available in SMP configurations as well.
+However, applications designed for an uniprocessor environment may need some changes to correctly run in an SMP configuration.

-As discussed earlier, SMP systems have opportunities for true parallelism which was not possible on uni-processor systems.
-Consequently, multiple techniques that provided adequate critical sections on uni-processor systems are unsafe on SMP systems.
+As discussed earlier, SMP systems have opportunities for true parallelism which was not possible on uniprocessor systems.
+Consequently, multiple techniques that provided adequate critical sections on uniprocessor systems are unsafe on SMP systems.
 In this section, some of these unsafe techniques will be discussed.